mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-06-01-fiftythree-portraits.md

 ---
-layout: work
+layout: media
 title: "A PaperFaces Thank You for FiftyThree"
-description: "PaperFaces portraits of the makers at FiftyThree using Paper by 53 on an iPad."
+excerpt: "PaperFaces portraits of the makers at FiftyThree using Paper by 53 on an iPad."
 image:
   feature: paperfaces-fiftythree-lg.jpg
   thumb: paperfaces-fiftythree-150.jpg